“Translations are sacred”, from the film Okja

 While some advocacy groups still debate using people-first language, it is clear that the IPC has chosen to promote it.
 So watch for Paralympics headlines like, “Jessica Long, swimmer living with a disability, steals hearts and beats records at Rio 2016 Summer Paralympics”.

-The UEFA European football championship has rest days today and tomorrow, while the two remaining teams, France and Portugal, get ready for the final match on Sunday, July 10.
-With Germany out, and hopefully no hard feelings between the French and the Germans, here are some fun facts around football terminology auf Deutsch and en français.
+Inspired by the 2016 UEFA championship, here are some fun facts around football terminology auf Deutsch and en français.
 There’s also a few common “faux amis” (false friends) to be aware of when using the two languages.

-One of the funniest faux amis for a French speaker while watching a German match may be the term “das Trikot,” which to a German speaker refers to a sports jersey.
-For a French speaker, however, “le tricot” is a dressy sweater.
+One of the funniest faux amis for a French speaker while watching a German match may be the term “das Trikot,.”
+In German, this noun refers to a sports jersey.
+In French, however, “le tricot” is a dressy sweater.

 What inspired the production of the UEFA German-French learning materials?
 Ms. Korb said that, “we wanted to support the German teachers during the championship, since we know that it is often quite hard to motivate the kids just before the big holidays and with so many matches that consume all their attention.”

 The materials are also helpful to translators and fun for any sports enthusiast.
 The materials are aimed at young adults and kids, making them fun for adults, too!
-Amid the French articles, e.g. there are German words and phrases here and there, but also a lot of fun facts, such as the “les faux amis” section or absurd quotes.
+Articles introduce foreign words and phrases but also include a lot of fun facts.
+Fun sports translations highlights include “les faux amis” section or absurd quotes.

 “While I was giving workshops in schools, I often encountered translations obviously done by semi-professional online-translators.
 I could always tell apart the results from the students who used online-translators and from the students who tried to write a text themselves.
 Personally, I don’t count too much on online-translators…”